surge-synthesizer/stochas/README.md

 ## Platforms and DAWs
 The original product has been tested on Windows and Mac using Reaper, Logic, Cubase, Ableton, FLStudio, Studio One, Cakewalk, ProTools.
-The open-source version has been so far tested on Windows and Mac using Reaper, but should have no problem with other targets.
+The open-source version has been so far tested on Windows, Mac and Linux using Reaper, Logic, Bitwig and others, but should have no problem with other targets.
 By default AAX is not built, but if you have the AAX sdk you will be able to enable this.

 ## Building
 ### Pre-requisites
-- Windows or Mac OSX based system
+- Windows, Linux, Mac OSX based system
 - C++ based developer toolchain such as Clang, VC++, etc.
 - CMake
 - VSCode (optional but recommended, see below)